-In this report we presented a review of the ongoing research on novel real-time range-sensing devices based on the Time-of-Flight (ToF) principle.
-These sensors are currently under development and first commercial cameras are available.
+In this report, we have presented a review of the ongoing research on novel real-time range-sensing devices based on the Time-of-Flight (ToF) principle.
+These cameras are currently still under development, and first commercial cameras are available.
 ToF cameras based on intensity modulation deliver information about range, amplitude and intensity.
-Range is derive from the phase shift between the emitted and the reflected light, the amplitude values describe the amount of correlation between the two, and the intensity relates to the amount of incident active light, which is itself determined by the object's distance and reflectivity.
+Range is derived from the phase shift between the emitted and reflected light, the amplitude values describe the amount of correlation between the two, and the intensity is related to the amount of incident active light, which is itself determined by the object's distance and reflectivity.
 An alternative approach is based on optical shutter techniques.